 Lymphatic drainage of the internal jugular vein occurs via the deep cervical lymph nodes, also known as the internal jugular chain.
 Blood flow from the pterygoid venous plexus mainly flows into the maxillary vein and the retromandibular vein, formed by the joining of the maxillary vein with the superficial temporal vein.
 Superficial and deep parotid lymph nodes drain the maxillary vein and retromandibular vein as they course through the parotid gland.

 The emissary veins traverse through foramina in the skull associated with the passage of particular cranial nerves or through smaller foramina that do not transmit nerves.
-In addition to the previously mentioned emissary veins, some also consider the ophthalmic vein to be an emissary vein by some because it is a valveless vessel that connects extracranial and intracranial structures.
+In addition to the previously mentioned emissary veins, some also consider the ophthalmic vein to be an emissary vein because it is a valveless vessel that connects extracranial and intracranial structures.

 The ophthalmic and condylar emissary veins exit the skull through the superior orbital fissure and the hypoglossal canal, respectively.
-Cranial nerves III, IV, V1, and VI course through the superior orbital fissure, along with the ophthalmic emissary vein.
+Cranial nerves III, IV, V1, and VI courses through the superior orbital fissure, along with the ophthalmic emissary vein.
 The condylar emissary vein passes through the hypoglossal canal, an aperture that also transmits Cranial nerve XII (hypoglossal nerve).
 The mastoid, occipital, and parietal emissary veins course through foramina that are not associated with any specific nerves.

 In the vein walls, there are three layers or tunics: an intima (is the name of the mucous membrane in the blood vessels), a tunica media (is the name of the muscle layer in the blood vessels), and adventitia.
 However, in the veins, this structural schematization is not constantly applicable since, alongside veins that show a wall of considerable complexity, other veins present an extreme constitutive simplicity and also because often the delimitation between the individual cassocks is not as evident as in the arteries.